Great Humans: Civil Students Assist Local Church

 Mr. Clark also said, “We are so pleased with how great the basement looks and how functional it is becoming with its new floor.”

 Students at Vermont Tech take pride in their work, and this project was no exception.
-As a college, we strive to provide career-focused technical education so that our students can make the successful transfer into the workplace and continue their life-long learning.
+As a college, we strive to provide career-focused technical and applied education so that our students can make the successful transfer into the workplace and continue their life-long learning.